Click one of the links below to go directly to the frequently asked question of your choice.

 - Source Tracking is disabled for HubSpot emails.
 To check this:

-- Under Source Tracking, ensure the radio button next to Add source tracking tags to all URLs is selected.
+- Under Source tracking, make sure the Add source tracking tags to all URLs radio button is selected.
 Otherwise, HubSpot will not add tracking parameters to links clicked in HubSpot emails and resulting visits will be bucketed as Direct Traffic.

 - Emails were sent from a non-HubSpot email service that does not include tracking on links clicked in the email.
 Without any source tracking parameters, visits from these emails are bucketed as Direct Traffic.